 One important part of the Design Guidelines is the review of proposed changes to properties in the District to ensure the historic character of the District is maintained.
 Certain kinds of work – namely, changes to exterior appearance, design, or materials, including signage – done on the outside of a building within the district require a stamp of approval called a Certificate of Appropriateness, which is issued by the Historic Preservation Commission.
 Please contact our office at (910) 299-4904 if you have any questions, or if you are considering doing work on the exterior of your building.

-Current members of the Historic Preservation Commission: Frank Bradshaw, Albert Kirby, Jr., Debbie Roberts, Susan Heath, Jan Tart, and Kenneth Buffkin, Jr.
+Current members of the Historic Preservation Commission: Frank Bradshaw, Greg Thornton, Julie Stadig, Matt Johnson, Susan Heath, Jan Tart, and Kenneth Buffkin, Jr.